Requirements for the Interdisciplinary Emphasis in Bioethics

 - Students who have credit for either SSI1/SSI2 150 or SSI1 173 and are interested in the Bioethics emphasis should consult with the program director.

-- For science majors, only one scientific elective may count unless special exception is granted from the Advisory Committee.
+- For students with a major in science (any major in the Biology, Chemistry, Exercise Science, Geology, Physics, and Psychology departments, including Natural Science majors), only one scientific elective may count unless special exception is granted from the Advisory Committee.